bckapokharel/Project_File-Organizer/README.md

-# Project_File-Organizer
+File Organizer
-This is a Simple Porject  written in Python to automatically categorize and move files into directories based on their extensions or file types.
-This tool is perfect for keeping your folders clean and organized.
+A Python-based File Organizer that automatically sorts and organizes files into categorized folders based on their extensions.
+This tool helps maintain a clean and organized directory by grouping files into specific categories such as images, documents, videos, and more.

 Features
-Automatically organizes files into folders based on their extensions.
+Automatically categorizes files into pre-defined folders.
-Customizable folder categories for specific file types.
+Supports a wide range of file types (images, documents, videos, audio, etc.).
-Handles a wide range of file types (documents, images, videos, audio, etc.).
+Customizable to handle additional file types or categories.
-Lightweight and easy to use.
+Handles both current and specified directories.
 Table of Contents
 Installation
 Usage